 "[Evil Knievel] was a great self-promoter," McMahon said in Leigh Montville’s wonderful Evel Knievel biography Evel: The High-Flying Life of Evel Knievel: American Showman, Daredevil, and Legend.
 "His instincts were great.
 He was one of those larger-than-life guys.
 He had courage and wasn’t afraid to risk his life.
 Just the idea of getting in that thing, that rocket, and not knowing what would happen next… not many men would do that."

 Knievel was a publicity maven, landing–pun intended–into the public’s consciousness after ABC’s Wide World of Sports aired his disastrous crash at Caesar’s Palace.
 Successful jumps had given him notoriety, but the crash gave him true fame.
-He worked the media after Caesar’s, disappearing into a fabricated 29-day coma to heighten his air of mystery, though the tally of injuries–crushed pelvis and femur, fractured hips, wrist, and ankles, and concussion–was all too real.
+After Caesar’s, he worked the media, disappearing into a fabricated 29-day coma to heighten his air of mystery.
+However, the tally of injuries–crushed pelvis and femur, fractured hips, wrist, ankles, and concussion–were all too real.
 He learned the threat of mortal failure was his appeal, his draw, and so he needed to continually up the ante, like an Attitude Era worker seeking higher and more dangerous spots.